 Buttermilk is a common ingredient in foods from around the world, and while it's been a key staple in many classics, it's making its way into some of the current food trends.
 While most of us have likely enjoyed a stack of buttermilk pancakes, there's still confusion about what buttermilk is exactly.
 In essence, buttermilk is a pale yellow liquid that's created during the process of churning butter.
 It's typically fermented, producing a lactic acid content that yields a slightly tangy flavor and a thick, creamy consistency that's ideal for baking.

 In addition to pancakes, buttermilk shows up in a range of recipes, from biscuits, bread, and traditional desserts to thick, creamy salad dressings and as an unexpected ingredient in a number of curry and soup recipes.
 Buttermilk can also be enjoyed solo and is more nutritious than one might expect.
-In fact, the same fermentation process that gives buttermilk its flavor and consistency also makes it rich in probiotics, which are key to optimal gut health.
+In fact, the same fermentation process that gives buttermilk its flavor and consistency also make it rich in probiotics, which are key to optimal gut health.

 How to Make Buttermilk